·9 min read·Blog

 • Logs IP, attempted credentials

-• Mimics real website with vulnerabilities like SQLi, Directory traversal etc.
+• Mimics a real website with vulnerabilities like SQLi, Directory traversal, etc.

 Below is how the logs would be logged at our honeypot end.